5jt/Translate/README.md

 Dictionary
 ----------
-A dictionary is a table of equivalent strings in two or more languages.
+A dictionary is a table of equivalent strings in two or more languages, where a table is a matrix and a list of column names.

 	      _testDictionary
 	┌────────────────────┬──────────┐